PynPoint/PynPoint/docs/index.rst

 PynPoint
 ========

 PynPoint is a pipeline for processing and analysis of high-contrast imaging data of exoplanets.
-The pipeline uses principal component analysis (PCA) for the subtraction of the stellar PSF and supports post-processing with ADI, RDI, and SDI techniques.
+The pipeline uses principal component analysis for the subtraction of the stellar PSF and supports post-processing with ADI, RDI, and SDI techniques.

 .. figure:: _static/eso.jpg
    :width: 100%